-The relevance of social skills among autistic people cannot be overemphasized as it has enabled them to interact and be independent in the society.
-It is crystal clear that contemporary society has failed to provide enough support for people with learning disability as most societal structures assume that everyone in the society is able, and in order to reduce the challenged face by people with autism, there is need to encourage them to develop some fundamental social skills that will enable them to live a good life.
+The relevance of social skills among autistic people cannot be overemphasized as it has enabled them to interact and be independent in society.
+It is crystal clear that contemporary society has failed to provide enough support for people with learning disability as most societal structures assume that everyone in the society is able, and in order to reduce the challenged faced by people with autism, there is need to encourage them to develop some fundamental social skills that will enable them to live a good life.

 Consequently, shopping has been identified as an activity that can enable people with autism to develop good social skills.
 For the purpose of this article, we shall examine some of the tasks that can be designed while engaging people with autism in shopping activities.
-The tasks include: choice making, money matching, exchange task, the task of waiting and road safety.
+The tasks include choice making, money matching, exchange task, the task of waiting and road safety.

 • Choice Making (Decision Making)

-One of the reasons behind shopping is to equip the autistic person with decision making skills.
+One of the reasons behind shopping is to equip the autistic person with decision-making skills.
 As part of this activity, the student should be encouraged to select a preferred item to buy from a list along with photos of different items based on what you think they might need.
 Please note that the choice list must be kept to a minimum, however, the list can be increased based on the improvement of the student in question.
 It is important to start with two or three choices and increase according to the improvement observed.

 1. Give them the picture of the item chosen when they are in the shop

 2. Move close to the area where the item chose is kept

 3. Avoid showing any other cue to observe their responses